brentvollebregt/nitratine.net/posts/unblock-new-zealand-herald-premium-articles/post.md

 ## What is This?
 A few days ago the site *New Zealand Herald* started to introduce premium content on their site.
 This premium content contains articles that require you to pay a monthly fee to read.
 When looking at the source of the pages received, it's clear to see that full articles are still being sent to clients whether they are premium content or not.

-I fully understand why they would do this; people now buy less papers so this is kind of like paying for the paper every week, just with this subscription you get a lot more.
-Unfortunately the "paywall" that they have set up currently is a horrible attempt.
+I fully understand why they would do this; people now buy fewer papers so this is kind of like paying for the paper every week, just with this subscription you get a lot more.
+Unfortunately, the "paywall" that they have set up currently is a horrible attempt.
 I feel like they may be in a trial stage for the paywall's implementation which makes it very easy to get around.

 This post contains JavaScript code (that runs on browsers) to help you easily remove the "mask" that hides premium article content.